grafana/grafana/docs/sources/enterprise/access-control-refactor/_index.md

   - xxx
 ---

-# Role-based access control
+# Role-based access control (RBAC)

-Role-based access control provides a standardized way of granting, changing, and revoking access when it comes to viewing and modifying Grafana resources, such as users and reports.
+RBAC provides a standardized way of granting, changing, and revoking access when it comes to viewing and modifying Grafana resources, such as users and reports.

 {{< section >}}